QasimK/programmers-compendium/linux/uwsgi.md

 The documentation that likes telling stories. uWSGI has a stupid _insane_ number of features.

-uWSGI is best combined with a reverse proxy like Nginx: better at serving static files, buffers requests before forwarding to avoid wasting app-workers' time \([Slowloris](https://en.wikipedia.org/wiki/Slowloris) DOS\), and possibly better security.
+uWSGI is best combined with a web-server like Nginx: better at serving static files, the reverse-proxy buffers requests before forwarding to avoid wasting app-workers' time \([Slowloris](https://en.wikipedia.org/wiki/Slowloris) DOS\), and possibly better security.
 Other app-servers may not have the latter issue.

 ```ini
 [uwsgi]